 MS is a long-term, inflammatory, demyelinating disease of the central nervous system (CNS) resulting in severe disability due to neurological impairment.
 MS is the most common cause of serious neurological disability in young adults (usually commencing between 20 and 40 years) and there is currently no cure.
 Approximately 85% of patients present with RRMS which is characterised by complete or incomplete recovery and if not treated often later evolves into SPMS resulting in worsening neurologic disability.
-RRMS affects women twice as frequently as men.2
+RRMS affects women twice as frequently as men.

 The aim of treatment of relapsing forms of MS with disease modifying therapy is to reduce the rate and severity of relapses and to delay disease progression.
-The ABN guidance defines active disease in RRMS as patients with at least two clinical relapses in the last two years and state that this warrants consideration of disease modifying treatments.
+The Association of British Neurologists (ABN) guidance defines active disease in RRMS as patients with at least two clinical relapses in the last two years and state that this warrants consideration of disease modifying treatments.
 The guideline also notes that it is becoming more common for clinicians to start treatment in patients who are thought to have active disease based on one recent relapse and / or on radiological measures.
 This includes patients newly diagnosed according to the 2010 'MacDonald criteria', and those with longer established disease who develop new MRI lesions without clinical relapse.
 The ABN guidance separates currently licensed disease modifying treatments into two categories: Category 1, medicines of moderate efficacy (beta-interferons [including 'pegylated' beta-interferon], glatiramer acetate, teriflunomide, dimethyl fumarate, and fingolimod); Category 2, medicines of high efficacy (alemtuzumab and natalizumab).
-The risk / benefit profile should be considered by patients and clinicians before choosing a disease modifying therapy.^{2, 3}
+The risk / benefit profile should be considered by patients and clinicians before choosing a disease modifying therapy.

-The submitting company has requested that SMC considers ocrelizumab when positioned for use in patients with RRMS with active disease defined by clinical or imaging features.
+The submitting company has requested that SMC considers ocrelizumab when positioned for the treatment of RRMS in adults with active disease defined by clinical or imaging features who are contra-indicated or otherwise unsuitable for alemtuzumab.
 The proposed positioning does not include patients with relapsing forms of SPMS.
 Patients recruited to OPERA I and OPERA II represent the licensed indication of patients with clinically documented relapsing MS that had to be confirmed via medical imaging.
 Both studies included patients with RRMS as well as relapsing forms of SPMS.
 An assessment of whether a patient was in the relapsing-remitting or in the secondary progressive course of the disease was not collected at baseline.
-Retrospectively, it was estimated that between 2% and 10% of patients in the two pivotal studies were likely to have SPMS therefore the majority of the patient population were expected to have RRMS and be relevant to the proposed positioning.2 adverse events, patient withdrawal, and lack of efficacy in patients randomised to interferon beta-1a compared with patients in the ocrelizumab group.2
+Retrospectively, it was estimated that between 2% and 10% of patients in the two pivotal studies were likely to have SPMS therefore the majority of the patient population were expected to have RRMS and be relevant to the proposed positioning.
+There is a lack of data for the subgroup of patients unsuitable for alemtuzumab as per the revised proposed positioning.

-The OPERA I and OPERA II studies identified superiority of ocrelizumab over interferon beta-1a for the primary outcome of ARR and for some secondary outcomes including CDP and CDI at week 12 and CDP at week 24 in adult patients with relapsing MS.4
+The OPERA I and OPERA II studies identified superiority of ocrelizumab over interferon beta-1a for the primary outcome of ARR and for some secondary outcomes including confirmed disability progression (CDP) and confirmed disability improvement (CDI) for 12 weeks and CDP for 24 weeks in adult patients with relapsing MS.

-More patients completed the study in the ocrelizumab groups of both OPERA I and OPERA II compared with the interferon beta-1a groups (89% versus 83% in OPERA I and 86% versus 77% in OPERA II).4 The European Public Assessment Report (EPAR) notes that the difference in attrition between the groups was mainly due to a higher incidence of withdrawal associated with
+More patients completed the study in the ocrelizumab groups of both OPERA I and OPERA II compared with the interferon beta-1a groups (89% versus 83% in OPERA I and 86% versus 77% in OPERA II).
+The European Public Assessment Report (EPAR) notes that the difference in attrition between the groups was mainly due to a higher incidence of withdrawal associated with adverse events, patient withdrawal, and lack of efficacy in patients randomised to interferon beta-1a compared with patients in the ocrelizumab group.